-WWE Rumors: Seth Rollins Return, Finn Balor, AJ Styles Missing, Drew Galloway
+WWE Rumors: Seth Rollins’ Return, Finn Balor, AJ Styles Missing, Drew Galloway

 — Finn Bálor (@FinnBalor) February 22, 2017

 Another former top WWE champion is expected to return to the ring imminently.
-Finn Bálor has spent months on the sidelines after injuring his shoulder while becoming the inaugural WWE Universal Champion at SummerSlam 2016.
+Finn Balor has spent months on the sidelines after injuring his shoulder while becoming the inaugural WWE Universal Champion at SummerSlam 2016.
 His target date for a return was always WrestleMania 33, and it seems like he’s almost a certainty to meet that goal.

-Bálor appeared in a dark segment at the most recent NXT tapings, in which he got physically involved with other wrestlers.
+Balor appeared in a dark segment at the most recent NXT tapings, in which he got physically involved with other wrestlers.
 He’s also scheduled for appearances at house shows within the next few weeks.
-Now, WWE rumors indicate Bálor might make his return to WWE television before those live events.
-It seems unlikely that he’ll be back on Raw this week, with Rollins also making his return on that show, but if, as rumors suggest, he is moving to SmackDown Live, Bálor could feature on WWE TV again as early as Tuesday.
+Now, WWE rumors indicate Balor might make his return to WWE television before those live events.
+It seems unlikely that he’ll be back on Raw this week, with Rollins also making his return on that show, but if, as rumors suggest, he is moving to SmackDown Live, Balor could feature on WWE TV again as early as Tuesday.

 AJ the goat is not doing live events?
 Now I see why MSG has the "with special apperances of AJ Styles and Shane McMahon" pic.twitter.com/uhR7sVaObY